Realizing microrheological response of configurable viscoelastic media with a dynamic optical trap

 \section{Double-relaxation VE media}

 Our scheme is extendable to realize the microrheological response of VE media with double relaxation.
-Here, we demonstrate this by showing the MSD of a probe particle in a diffusing optical trap that follows a trajectory with exponentially correlated noise (Video~\href{https://drive.google.com/file/d/1ggX-g-2toojGDX-9-JModgYXuvxQpzOJ/view?usp=share_link}{S3a}).
+Here, we demonstrate this by showing the MSD of a probe particle in a diffusing optical trap that follows an HBBP trajectory (Video~\href{https://drive.google.com/file/d/1ggX-g-2toojGDX-9-JModgYXuvxQpzOJ/view?usp=share_link}{S3a}).
+Therefore, the trajectory in this case is generated by the same Langevin equation that describes the HBBP in the single-relaxation case, with $\tau_k$ replaced by $\tau_{k,2}$.
+The resulting trajectory is exponentially correlated, with a Lorentzian power spectral density shown as an inset in Fig.~\ref{fig:msd-active-and-ou}a.
 This yields a longer equilibration timescale $\tau_{k,2}$, corresponding to the correlation time of the imposed noise, in addition to the shorter equilibration time $\tau_{k,1}$ associated with the stiffness of the optical trap.
 Thereby, both equilibration timescales, and hence the two plateaus in the MSD, can be independently configured by regulating the trap stiffness through the laser power $P$ and the correlation time of the imposed noise in the trap dynamics.
 Fig.~\ref{fig:msd-active-and-ou}a shows the experimentally measured MSD of a \SI{1.98}{\micro\meter} PS particle (open symbols) displaying two distinct plateaus separated by an intermediate relaxation regime, consistent with the hierarchical VE response predicted by Eq.~\ref{eq:msd-pbp-double} (solid line).
 This signifies that multiple plateaus in the MSD can be systematically configured using an appropriate noise profile with multiple correlation timescales.
 Therefore, our results demonstrate that this dynamic trap framework extends beyond replicating the microrheological response of single-relaxation MV fluids and can emulate that of a broad class of VE media following the GMM with a relaxation spectrum~\cite{khanTrajectoriesProbeSpheres2014}.